xjapan007/Generator/README.md

 ## 🤝 Contribution

 Les contributions sont les bienvenues !
 N'hésitez pas à ouvrir une *issue* pour signaler un bug ou proposer une amélioration, ou à soumettre une *pull request*.

+## 🤝 How to Contribute

+1.  **Fork** this repository.
+2. Create a new branch (`git checkout -b feature/my-new-feature` or `bugfix/fix-the-crash`).
+3. Make your changes.
+4.  **Submit a Pull Request** with a clear description of what you've done.

+---

+## 📄 License

+This project is licensed under the MIT License.